Make your Mexican recipes pop with these fajita veggies copycat recipe of the famous Chipotle side. Fresh, flavorful, and easy to make.

 - Any bell peppers will work.
 For the most color, use a mix of green, red and yellow.

-- Slice the peppers in uniform sizes so they cook evenly.
+- Slice the fajita onions and peppers in uniform sizes so they cook evenly.

 - Make up the fajita seasoning in advance to save time!
 Just mix up the dry spices and store in an airtight container until you are ready to use.